Tata Elxsi Ltd (NSE: TATAELXSI) Q4 2026 Earnings Call dated Apr. 21, 2026

 Manoj Raghavan

-Yeah, I think if you look at it in any quarter the new customers would contribute maybe 2, 2.5% of the revenue.
+Yeah, I think if you look at it in any quarter, the new customers would contribute maybe 2%, 2.5% of the revenues.
 So a large portion of the revenues come from existing customers and the deals that we win with them.
-But however, we also see good new set of customers that are coming in.
-For example this quarter we have announced a deal with Terumo for example, that’s a new customer that set up an ODC with us in the healthcare and life sciences space.
-Similarly the deal that we announced in the automotive segment with the APAC customer, that is also a new customer for us and that’s a deal that we have announced.
+But however, we also see a good — a new set of customers that are coming in.
+For example, this quarter, we have announced a deal with Terumo, for example.
+That’s a new customer that’s set up an ODC with us in the Healthcare & Life Sciences space.
+Similarly, the deal that we announced with — in the Automotive segment with APAC customer, that is also a new customer for us, and that’s a deal that we have announced.
+The deal that we have announced in the media and communication space with the multiyear deal, that’s an existing customer of us.
+So it’s always a mix of existing as well as new customers.

 Sajal Kapoor

 Sure.
-And just a follow up.
-I mean is there a pattern where the new logos typically take X number of years to scale up or is there no such pattern?
-I mean it depends on customer to customer.
+And just a follow-up.
+I mean, is there a pattern where the new logos typically take X number of years to scale up?
+Or is there no such pattern?
+I mean, it depends on customer to customer.

 Manoj Raghavan